nanoc/nanoc.app/content/docs/tutorial.md

     <p>This is the about page for my new nanoc site.</p>

 <div class="admonition note">nanoc also provides a <code>nanoc create-item</code> command that can be used to create new items.
-However, it doesn’t do more than create a new file for you.
-Because of this, the <code>create-item</code> and <code>create-layout</code> commands will be removed from nanoc 4.0.</div>
+However, it doesn’t do anything more than creating a new file for you.
+In nanoc 4.0, the <code>create-item</code> and <code>create-layout</code> commands will be removed.</div>

 Recompile the site by issuing <kbd>nanoc</kbd>.
 Notice that nanoc creates a file `output/about/index.html`.
 Open <span class="uri">http://localhost:3000/about/</span> in your browser, and admire your brand new about page.
 Shiny!